zenith19/mini_twitter/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Install Ruby on Rails latest
+Install Ruby on Rails latest;
-Download code
+Download code;
-Set up postgres database
+Set up postgres database;
-Run bundle install
+Run bundle install;
-Start Rails server
+Start Rails server;
 Use Fronend or Postman for request/response